AndriiVivcharenko/similarity_search/readme.md

 pytest tests/test_main.py
 ```

 ## API

 There are two available endpoints.
+You can import the Postman collection available in the root directory — [Similarity Search.postman_collection.json](Similarity%20Search.postman_collection.json)

-Both require the `x-token` header.
+Both endpoints require the `x-token` header.

 * `x-token` - Secret token for authentication from the `.env` file.